enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/transparency-and-reflection.md

     Reflectance = 0.5
 }
 ```
 If you follow my example, you'll see the slightly transparent red block turn into a bright green block that has a slight reflectance and is no longer transparent.
-Of course, it'll turn back to a transparent red block.
+After, it'll turn back to a transparent red block.

 ---

 ## Practice

-If in the propertyTable, the transparency was set to 1, while the object has a transparency of 0 to begin with, the object will ???
+If in the propertyTable, the transparency was set to 1, while the object has a transparency of 0 to begin with, the object will... ???
-- become invisible by the end of the animation
+- Become invisible by the end of the animation
-- become fully visible by the end of the animation
+- Become fully visible by the end of the animation
-- nothing changes
+- Nothing changes
-- become partially invisible
+- Become partially invisible

 ---

 ## Revision

-If in the propertyTable, the reflectance was set to 1, while the object has a reflectance of 0 to begin with, the object will ???
+If in the propertyTable, the reflectance was set to 1, while the object has a reflectance of 0 to begin with, the object will... ???
-- become fully reflective, which removes the color
+- Become fully reflective, which removes the color
-- become fully reflective but maintains the color
+- Become fully reflective but maintains the color
-- lose all of its reflectance and loses its color
+- Lose all of its reflectance and loses its color
-- lose all of its reflectance but maintains the color
+- Lose all of its reflectance but maintains the color